-I imagine that my previous article about Interpersonal Communication Coaching left unclarity about what some of these skills are and how they can be used to contribute to making your life more wonderful.
+I imagine that the article about Interpersonal Communication Coaching left unclarity about what some of these skills are and how they can be used to contribute to making your life more wonderful.
+Fundamentally, these skills fall under the broad category of Emotional Intelligence.
 Let me enumerate some of these skills, that I use every day, and offer a simple explanation or example about them.
-I enjoy sharing my understanding and learning more of these skills and I’d like to chat with you about them if you’re feeling curious.
-Just contact me directly.
+I enjoy sharing my understanding and learning more about these skills.
+If you’re feeling curious, you can schedule a meeting with me.

 In the examples, I chose to refer to myself as I’ve lived them, and I’ve learned the lessons first-hand.
 I tried not to generalize (by using “you” or “we”) because I recognize the possibility that everyone’s experiences and feelings may be different.